FrostSource/HLA-Backpack-System/README.md

 # HLA-Backpack-System
 Arbitrary prop_physics storage in Alyx's backpack.
 Completely open source and public domain.

+The current example is messy and not finished.
+May not represent the system.

 ### Features:
 * Any prop_physics placeable in backpack just like ammo or resin.
 * Programmatically choose where the player can take items out using Hammer's I/O system.